DrozmotiX/ioBroker.tado/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

 ## TADO° X
-Basic support for Tado X available.
+Basic support for Tado° X available.
 If your setup is not working, please raise a [ticket](https://github.com/DrozmotiX/ioBroker.tado/issues/new?assignees=HGlab01&labels=enhancement&projects=&template=Enhancement.md&title=).
-You will need to support some debugging session and interact with the adapter developer.
+You will need to support some debugging session and interact with the adapter developer to improve Tado° X features.

 ## Things you can steer on Tado° V3+, V3, V2
 | State | Description |